bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Peter said that some of that was partially known, that they were aware of it, and that they will implement some countermeasures because of it.
 Some of the ones that were literally specified in the paper, so For example, how orphan pool eviction was completely broken.
 That was like patched straight away.
-That and also in-blogging, which was one of the techniques we used.
+That and also inv logging, which was one of the techniques we used.
 Those two things were almost immediately patched by Peter before we got a chance of presenting that publicly, which happened like maybe four or five months later.
 Years after, or months after, I don't, I'm like completely lost on the timing here.
 I've learned some of that actually today, because I remember like seeing a PR later on about adding additional connections to Bitcoin Core, the ones that some of the audience may now know, the two additional ones, the ninth and the tenth outgoing connections.